Proud Boy leader pleads guilty to Jan. 6 conspiracy, agrees to cooperate with DOJ

 The statement of offense includes numerous references to Donohoe's co-defendants, including their specific roles in planning for Jan.
 6 as well as their actions on the day itself.

-That information, along with other details that Donohoe may be able to provide, could prove crucial to prosecutors in the broader case against the Proud Boys.
+That information, along with other details that Donohoe may be able to provide, could prove crucial to prosecutors in the broader case against the Proud Boys leaders.

+This case is one of several brought against members of the far-right group over the Jan.
+6 attack.
+In all, nearly 50 people with links to the Proud Boys have been charged so far in the Capitol riot investigation.

+Two members of the group, Jeffrey Finley of West Virginia and Ricky Willden of California, pleaded guilty in their own respective cases this week as well.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.